Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 - One or more ServiceControl slave instances need to be installed
 - If the audit queue was split then the production endpoints need to route audited messages to different [audit queues](/nservicebus/operations/auditing.md) which will be consumed by different instances of ServiceControl (either master instances or slave instances)

-WARN: Recoverability or error queue handling cannot be scaled out to multiple ServiceControl instances yet.
+WARNING: Recoverability or error queue handling cannot be scaled out to multiple ServiceControl instances yet.
 Thus all endpoints still need to route error messages to a centralized [error queue](/nservicebus/recoverability/configure-error-handling.md).

 ### Multi-instance installation with competing consumers